rradczewski/ymmv/_drafts/blind_coding_exercise_reviews.md

 ## Setting up the repository

 I created a repository on GitHub (`coding-assignments`) that will contain all the coding exercises that are due to be reviewed on an individual branch.
-If you have a structured approach or guidelines towards code reviews, the [`README.md`]({% link _posts/2017-10-15-What-makes-a-good-README.md %}) on `master` is the right place to put it.
+On the `master` branch, you should lay out all information the reviewer needs to do a proper review.
+The [`README.md`]({% link _posts/2017-10-15-What-makes-a-good-README.md %}) should contain all guidelines regarding the review, the context in which the code was produced and the expectations towards the reviewer.

-Candidates usually send me either a tarball with their repository, or they invite me to a repository.
+Now, candidates usually send me either a tarball with their repository, or they invite me to a repository.
 Either way, the following commands add the repository as a remote, fetch the commits and checkout the branch I'm interested in.

 ```sh
 # Depending on if you have a remote repository or a tarball,